-Jodie Chapman took a three-month novel-writing course with us in London in 2016.
-Among her student cohort were authors Ella Berman and Louise McCreesh (their debuts are set to be published in 2020) as well as Rachael Blok whose second novel The Scorched Earth was published earlier this year.
-Now Jodie is following suit, and has a major book deal with Michael Joseph for her debut Another Life, scheduled for publication in 2021.
+Author Jodie Chapman took our London-based Writing Your Novel course in 2016.
+Among her student cohort were authors Ella Berman and Louise McCreesh (their debuts novels were published in 2020) as well as Rachael Blok whose second novel The Scorched Earth was published earlier this year.
+Now Jodie is following suit, and has a major book deal with Michael Joseph for her debut Another Life, out 1 April 2021.

-You were a student on our three-month novel-writing course back in 2016.
+You were a student on our three-month Writing Your Novel course back in 2016.
 How did your time studying with us have an impact on your writing?

 I hadn’t written much since school, so the course was useful in allowing me a route back into that space.
 In 2016, I was a knackered mum-of-two (now three) and spending each Wednesday night at seminars allowed much-needed ‘me’ time and the chance to carve out a new identity as a writer.
 I was writing a different book on the course, one I ultimately shelved, but I don’t consider it as wasted time because it allowed me to practise finding my voice.